A new administration in the White House. A shifting balance of power in Congress. An ongoing pandemic causing continued supply chain complications.

 The FMCSA Clearinghouse will serve as a secure database that will allow relevant parties to identify — in real-time — whether or not a CDL holder has violated any testing program requirements.

 No, the regulation does not change the existing DOT workplace drug and alcohol testing requirements — it is just bringing existing procedures into a centralized database.

 Many motor carriers and transportation officials concerned with driver safety have long advocated for the Clearinghouse.

 It was designed to bring more transparency to the industry by helping carriers to better vet new drivers and make sure currently employed drivers do not present a risk.

 Simply put, the objective of the Clearinghouse is to improve safety on our nation’s roads by creating greater visibility into CDL drivers’ drug and alcohol testing behavior.

-When will the FMCSA Clearinghouse take effect?
+When did the FMCSA Clearinghouse take effect?